justinawcs/paternitybingo/README.md

 ## Acknowledgments

-* Thanks to my lovely wife for the inspiration.
+* Thanks to my lovely wife for the idea.
 * Inspiration: the corporate jargon bingo memes and watching Paternity Court.